 Coffin vs. Casket: Why It Matters for Funeral Floral Arrangements

-Planning a funeral is an emotional and delicate process and choosing the right floral arrangements can bring comfort and beauty to a solemn occasion.
+Planning a funeral is an emotional and delicate process, and choosing the right floral arrangements can bring comfort and beauty to a solemn occasion.
 However, when it comes to ordering floral sprays for a funeral, it’s important to understand the difference between casket and coffin arrangements.
 Many people use the terms “casket” and “coffin” interchangeably, but there are distinct differences between the two, and these differences can affect the type of floral sprays needed for the service.

 In this article, we’ll explore the difference between a coffin and a casket, why it’s essential to inform your florist whether you’re ordering a casket spray or a coffin spray, and how these two types of floral arrangements differ in both design and purpose.

-What is the Difference Between a Coffin and a Casket?
+What Is the Difference Between a Coffin and a Casket?

 While both coffins and caskets serve the same purpose—to hold the body of the deceased during a funeral or burial—there are significant differences in their design.